ecbypi/guise/README.md

 end
 ```

-This allows filtering by role and assigning records to a role without requiring
+This allows filtering users by role / type and assigning records a role without
-an existing record in the database to represent it.
-The predicate methods can be
+requiring an existing record in the database.
+The predicate methods can be used
-used for permissions / authorization.
+for permissions / authorization.

-It is also possible to define subclasses of `Role` and `User` that are
-automatically scoped to the record associated with that role.
-This is described
-in greater detail below.

 ## Installation